haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * [Premium] Time-log window causes error in several special cases
 * Can not search projects in the project list view
-* Timezone on several date fields are not correct
+* Timezone on several date fieldMetas are not correct
 * Not check validate dates in the issue entry
 * Upload project favicon does not work with Java 7
 * Can not change the timezone in the user profile view in several cases